-The Stonewall Preserve’s 100 acres of open land sits high in the Hudson River Valley landscape and includes 11 forest types, wetlands and acres of June-blossoming rhododendron across its northern border.
+The Stonewall Preserve’s 100 acres of open land sits high in the Hudson River Valley landscape and includes 11 forest types, wetlands, and acres of June-blossoming rhododendron across its northern border.
 One of its most noteworthy features is the miles of stone walls built by farmers of yore.

 In 2011, we helped The Center acquire Applebee Farm, and in 2013 we teamed up again to acquire a cattle farm and a nine-mile railroad bed—which will become a recreational centerpiece for the revitalized hamlet of Hurleyville.

-By ensuring that the land will be forever available for farming, we have enabled The Center for Discovery to expand operations and programming in a sustainable, positive way -- benefiting both the residents and surrounding countryside.
+By ensuring that the land will be forever available for farming, we have enabled The Center for Discovery to expand operations and programming in a sustainable, positive way -- benefiting both the residents and the surrounding countryside.

 After renovation, the nine-mile rail trail will become part of a larger, interconnected Hudson Valley trail network.